 Many millennials began their careers amid a global recession, and are living in metropolitan areas where property prices have skyrocketed.
 In Paris, price per square meter has soared 150 percent since 2000, even as wages have stagnated.
 Since 1996, home prices in London have risen 518 percent, while wages have likewise failed to keep up.
 As a result, millennials have faced unprecedented difficulties in buying a home, what Virgil calls “the stone ceiling.”

-In Financial Times poll last year, half of the millennial respondents said they’ve had to delay buying a home, making it the most widely shared concern among the survey’s respondents.
+In a Financial Times poll last year, half of the millennial respondents said they’ve had to delay buying a home, making it the most widely shared concern among the survey’s respondents.
 Many of the respondents were young professionals with white-collar jobs.
 Roughly half were located in the UK, with another 16 percent from the rest of Europe.

 Virgil offers a new kind of assistance for struggling, young, urban homebuyers, providing up to €100,000 to help purchase property.